 1. We need to see you play!
-No promo-style band videos please.
+No promo-style band videos or miming please.

-2. Keep it tight.
-Get to the point fast.
-Our experts are begging to be impressed so 15 minutes of noodling won’t make the grade.
+3. Keep it tight and get to the point fast.
+Our experts are begging to be impressed, so 15 minutes of noodling won’t make the grade.

 4. Make it impressive.
 Go for it.
 We want to see the full breadth of your skills in as tight a playing package as possible.